TDAmeritrade/recur/README.md

 ### Writing your own containers

 A couple containers are provided, but you can easily write your own, for example to communicate with a database.
 Just implement the `StorageContainer` interface.

+### Access control

+Recur has a built in access control mechanism for preventing reads/writes that would result in stale or overwritten data.
+You can find out more about this by referencing the `StorageTransationQueue`.